 A healthy 30 year-old man or woman working as an administrator, for example, would pay £12.50 a month for basic accident and sickness cover on earnings of £1,000 per month.

 To see how the costs compare with other mortgage protection products see the table below.

 What else should I know before buying income protection?

 Your policy will have an excess period and a minimum claim period (sometimes known as a wait period or a deferred period), which you add together to determine when you will receive your first payment.
-The total waiting period is normally up to a year, but it can be more.
 You should make sure that you time the start of the payments to coincide with the date at which your sick pay from your employer is due to end.

 Before you take out an income protection policy speak to your employer to find out what protection is already in place through your contract as some firms are more generous than others.
 Find out how long your company will continue to pay your salary if you are ill.
 Some firms will actually pay for an income protection policy on their employees’ behalf as a staff benefit, so make sure you’re not buying cover that you don’t need.

 You can buy short-term income protection (STIP) which is cheaper and will only cover you for a fixed period of a year or two.
 Meanwhile, long-term policies are designed to pay out until you return to work or reach retirement age.

 As with all the different policies we describe in this guide, most insurers will exclude cover for pre-existing medical conditions and you won’t get a payout for unemployment if you knew that your job was at risk of redundancy when you took out the policy.
 It’s vital that you are honest with the insurer during the application process as any inaccuracies can make your policy void.